Score Jacobian Chaining: Lifting Pretrained 2D Diffusion Models for 3D Generation

 Relation to DreamFusion

-Our formulation including the proof on Lemma 1 and Claim 1 in the paper were done before DreamFusion was released on Sept.
+Our formulation including Lemma 1 and Claim 1 in the paper were done before DreamFusion was released on Sept.
 29th, 2022.
 At the time, our team was working on the LSUN Bedroom model, an unconditioned diffusion model by Dhariwal and Nicol; we thought bedrooms contain the most interesting 3D structure and were beyond the capability of 3D GANs.
 It turns out that making PAAS work on an unconditioned diffusion model is very challenging, even on 2D, especially with the Bedroom model (see Fig 4. of the paper).
 DreamFusion shows that a language conditioned diffusion model could make use of language forcing (unusually high guidance scale) to make optimization easier by making the image distribution narrower.
 We are influenced by this insight.
 That being said, this approach has its drawbacks such as over-saturated colors and limited content diversity per language prompt, and at the moment it is unclear how to deal with diffusion models which are unconditioned.

 Acknowledgements

 The authors would like to thank David McAllester for feedbacks on an early pitch of the work, Shashank Srivastava and Madhur Tulsiani for discussing the 2\sqrt{2} factor on synthetic experiments.
 We would like to thank friends at TRI and 3DL lab at UChicago for advice on the manuscript.
-HC would like to thank Kavya Ravichandran for incredible officemate support, and Michael Maire for the discussion and encouragement while riding Metra.
+This work was supported in part by the TRI University 2.0 program, and by the AFOSR MADlab Center of Excellence.

 Made with ❤ by Yours Truly.
 Layout inspired by distill.